Q: What happens at the summer camp?

-The cost of the Mathematica Summer Camp 2013 is $1700; this cost will cover housing, meals, field trips, and tuition.
+The Mathematica Summer Camp will cost $2,070.00.
+The cost will cover housing, meals, field trips, and tuition.

 Q: Do students need to have computers?

-Every student at the summer camp needs to bring a reliable laptop with a wireless card that meets the requirements for running Mathematica.
+Every student at the summer camp needs to bring a reliable wireless-enabled laptop that meets the requirements for running Mathematica.
 Windows, Macintosh, and Linux are all acceptable.
 Mathematica will be provided.

 Q: Will I have a roommate at Mathematica Summer Camp?

 Yes, you will be housed with at least one fellow Mathematica Summer Camp student.
 The rooms and suites will be divided by gender.

 Q: What is free time used for?